alancameronwills/historymap/README.md

 ## To edit and test

-* Download all the files to a PC and install them under C:\inetpub\wwwroot.
+* Download all the files to a PC and put them under C:\inetpub\wwwroot.
 * In a browser on the same machine, run http://localhost.
   * If no response, press Windows key, type *Windows features* and enable **Internet Information Services**
 * To edit, run [VSCode](https://code.visualstudio.com/) in administrator mode.